Japanese mythology: Mythological creatures

 Jorōgumo spider: The Jorōgumo spider is commonly known as a member of the Yōkai myths.
 The myth begins in a waterfall near the city of Izu.
 A man had been working long hours, and decided to take a nap.
-He rested near, the waterfall and there is when Jorōgumo, caught her first prey.
-Taking on the persona of a beautiful woman, the man simply thought she was merely a woman.
-After she saw he was asleep, she quickly turned to her true form, top half a beautiful woman and the bottom half is a spider.
-The man awoke in a web, and was lucky enough to escape said web, to tell the tale to local citizens.
+He rested near the waterfall, when Jorōgumo arrived, stalking her first prey.
+Taking on the persona of a beautiful woman, the man simply thought she was.
+After she saw he was asleep, she quickly turned to her true form, top half a beautiful woman and the bottom half a spider.
+The man awoke in a web, and was lucky enough to escape said web and tell the tale to local citizens.
 Unfortunately, a lumberjack who worked in that forest was not lucky enough to escape the mythological creature.

 The Jorōgumo spider is commonly told in Japanese folklore.
-The word itself translate to the meaning,"whore spider".
-Every story commonly states, that the creature captures it's prey by first seeming like a beautiful women than after seduction is complete turning into the much more bitter better half.
+The word itself translates to the meaning "whore spider".
+Every story commonly states that the creature captures its prey by first seeming like a beautiful woman, then after seduction, completely turns into the spider.
 This creature is believed to be over 400 years old.
-There is said to be a male version of this horrific creature, commonly called the Tschuigumo.
+There is said to be a male version of this horrific creature, commonly called the Tsuchigumo.